-The 400-page IU yearbook, the Arbutus (ar-BYOU-tuss), is named for wildflowers that once grew west of Bloomington.
+The 400-page IU yearbook, the Arbutus (ar-BYOU-tuss), is named for wildflowers that once grew east of Bloomington.
 It offers excellent student experience in photojournalism, event reporting, feature writing, sportswriting, copy editing, and design.

 The work of IU student journalists has long earned national recognition.
-The IDS, Arbutus, and now Inside win top national prizes, and students receive dozens of state and national honors each year.
+The IDS, Arbutus, and now Inside and American Student Radio win top national prizes and recognition, and students receive dozens of state and national honors each year.

-Another media outlet is American Student Radio, which was launched by IU journalism students in February 2012 at american studentradio.org.
+The newest of these is American Student Radio, which was launched by IU journalism students in February 2012 at americanstudentradio.org.
 This national online station is a platform for college and high school students across the country, giving them a chance to report for and with each other and to receive direct feedback from acclaimed national professionals.